Asphalt Reinforcement (Paved Roads and Paved Areas)

 How Tensar asphalt grids and composites can help

-Tensar’s asphalt reinforcement grids interact with the bitumen bound layer to add tensile stiffness, limiting asphalt strains and reducing the development of cracking (when cracks do eventually develop they’re often much smaller too).
+Tensar’s asphalt reinforcement grids interact with the bitumen bound layer to add tensile stiffness, limiting asphalt strains and reducing the development of cracking.
+Furthermore, if and when cracks do eventually develop, they are generally much smaller.
 Structural asphalt grids can also reduce surface rutting associated with low stiffness mixes, subject to slow heavy wheel loading at high temperatures.
 Asphalt composites are grids bonded to a textile fabric that absorbs bitumen from the bond coat and can act as a stress relief membrane (also known as a Stress Absorbing Membrane Interlayer or SAMI).
-The fabric can also act as a barrier to help prevent water getting into the pavement underlayers.
+The fabric can also act as a barrier to assist inthe prevention of water entering the pavement underlayers.

 Whatever your project, we can help